 QRM Cells overcome this through a high degree of cross-training and autonomy, promoting flexibility for resources to move to where the workload currently is.
 QRM promotes Flow efficiency underpinned by additional capacity to keep the job moving, rather than holding additional inventory and applying Pull systems.

-Lead-time is related to capacity utilization, demand variability and lot sizing.
-High utilization is great for Resource efficiency, but damages Flow – think about this by comparing driving along a motorway at rush hour (highly utilized), to driving along the same road in the middle of the night!
+Lead-time is related to capacity utilisation, demand variability and lot sizing.
+High utilisation is great for Resource efficiency, but damages Flow – think about this by comparing driving along a motorway at rush hour (highly utilised), to driving along the same road in the middle of the night!
 The Kingsman Curve is a well-known model that illustrates this phenomenon.

 The higher your utilization, the longer your queue is.